jppark/impostor/README.md

 ## Usage

-* Texture Generation : Turn on the _Printout Texture_ of _GenerateCacheTex.cs_ which is attached to _GenerateCacheTex_ game object.
-The code will generate _impostorCacheTex.png_ file to the home location.
 * Massive Object Rendering : Input the number of objects to rendered in _Object Number_ at _MultiImpostorController_ script and choose the positioning method among the Uniform/Random2D/Random3D
 * Additional Enhancement will be work with turning on the _Adaptive Resolution / View Angle Update / Frustum Culling / Use Cache_
   _Adaptive Resolution_ is not applied in runtime(which related to texture assign)
+* Texture Generation : Turn on the _Printout Texture_ of _GenerateCacheTex.cs_ which is attached to _GenerateCacheTex_ game object.
+The code will generate _impostorCacheTex.png_ file to the home location.
+Please beware that the pre-generation of impostor rendering requires much time.

 ## Issues
 * Enhancement Efficiency : _Adaptive Resolution_ enhance efficiency significantly and _View Angle Update_ increases performance of impostor rendering.
 However, _Frustum Culling_ does not shows distinct difference in framerate.
 That's because unity3D engine does culling algorithm by itself and manual culling does not effects well.
 * Cache Resolution : The pre-rendered texture is used for cache of impostor rendering, but there exists popping artifacts when the pre-rendered angle and current angle has difference.
 I set the angle threhold for caching as _1.0_, but it can be increased when you want to get more performance.
+Reducing popping artifacts with improvement of performance can be archieved by applying additional data structure(e.g. Octree, k-d tree), but it is not applied by now.

 ## Acknowledgements